-USING REMOTE START -VEHICLES WITH: FORD MOBILE APP/PHONE AS A KEY warning: Do not start the engine in a closed garage or in other enclosed areas.
+USING REMOTE START -VEHICLES WITH: FORDPASS

+WARNING: Do not start the engine in a closed garage or in other enclosed areas.
 Exhaust fumes are toxic.
 Always open the garage door before you start the engine.
 Failure to follow this instruction could result in personal injury or death.